jupyterhub/grafana-dashboards/docs/contributing.md

 This will generate the html files and output them to the `docs/_build/html` folder.

-If you would like to start a live server that reloads as you makes changes, you can run:
+If you would like to start a live server that reloads as you make changes, you can run:

 ```bash
 nox -s docs -- live